 Chris Gutscher at work on a small half-meter test excavation unit at Site 3.
 Using small units allows us to test more places in a wider area at the site within the same time frame.

-Chris Gutscher and Alan Bowes are using a rotating laser level to measure relative elevation differences between each test unit and the primary datum point at the site.
+To help create an accurate site map, a rotating laser level is used to measure relative elevation differences between each test unit and the primary datum point of the site.

 This site showed up as a very flat area on LiDAR bare-earth imagery and contour imagery.
 Its location on a peninsula of land with a natural boat landing/ramp on navigable water, together with a possibility of its location being associated with a dwelling alluded to in early documents, makes it interesting to us.
 A surface survey showed that the area was artificially leveled, rather than being a naturally occurring level area.
 Evidence at the shore indicating early marine transport activity, including hand-wrought iron mooring rings, etc., supports its potential as an early dwelling or work site.
 It is important to remember that the earliest settlers depended almost entirely on marine transport, with some exceptions for foot paths or carrying places, so the marine transport/access characteristics of this site could be very important.